pran-ekaiva006/Plum_quiz/README.md

 # AI-Assisted Knowledge Quiz

 An interactive quiz application that generates multiple-choice questions using AI (Groq API).
-Built with React, TypeScript, and Zustand for state management.
+Built with React and Zustand for state management.

 ## Features